iamnewneo/aoi/rl_space/legacy_code/README.md

 ## Setup
 To run this project install the requirements.
-To train the model first (if model files are absent)
+To train the model first (if model files are not present)
 ```
 python train_driver.py
 ```